bluz71/vim-nightfly-colors/README.md

 _nightfly_ is a dark midnight theme for modern Neovim and classic Vim.

-Note, _nightfly_ is a multi-implemented theme; native Lua is used for all Neovim highlights whilst legacy Vimscript is used for Vim highlights.
+Note, all _nightfly_ highlights in Neovim are implemented in Lua, whilst highlights in Vim are implemented in legacy Vimscript.

 :point_right: I maintain another dark theme named [moonfly](https://github.com/bluz71/vim-moonfly-colors) which may be of